Introduction

 In 1987 Nikon introduces a new and redesigned range of compact cameras.
 The AF-3 has the famous 2.8/35mm. lens, an improved auto focus, flash correction for close-ups, DX-reader, automatic lens cover and various LED´s in the viewfinder.
 The data back version is named Nikon AD-3 Data, the cheaper version Nikon-RF with a 3.5/35mm. lens.
 The latter camera has also a data back variant (RD).
 Both versions are succeeded by the Nikon RF-2 resp.
 Nikon RD-2 in 1988.

 Nikon claims - at the introduction 1988 - that this camera is the thinnest camera in the world.
 Again this camera is fitted with a bi-focal lens: 3.5/35mm. and 6.8/70mm.
 A novelty are a softener (for soft portraits) and a switch for taking a continuous series of pictures.
 This camera has a data back version (TW2D), too.
-It is succeeded in 1989 by a similar camera, the Nikon TW20, also equipped with a bi-focal lens: 3.8/35mm. and 5.7/55mm.
-This camera is the first Nikon compact camera with a red-eye-reduction switch.
-The TW20, of which also a data back version (TW20-QD) exists, is called Tele Touch 300 in the American market.
+Also known as Tele•Touch Deluxe !!

 Nikon TW Zoom

 1988!
 The first Nikon compact camera with a zoom lens - see its name.
 The 7.8/35-80mm. focuses down to 71 cm. at all focal lengths.
-It is packed with various exposure-, flash- and focus programs; a data back version, the Nikon TW Zoom Quartz Date - in the USA called Nikon Zoom-Touch 500 (!) - is even more sophisticated.
+It is packed with various exposure-, flash- and focus programs; a data back version, the Nikon TW Zoom Quartz Date - in the USA called Nikon Zoom•Touch 500 (!?) - is even more sophisticated.
+The viewfinder is zooming, too!

-After 1990 many versions of Nikon compact cameras, introduced and available on the European market receive names like TW Zoom, sometimes with the addition of or referring to the fitted lens (35-70 or 35-80) or longest focal length (85 or 105), or a number..................... given by an overstrained technician just before dinner break?
+After 1990 many versions of Nikon compact cameras, introduced and available on the European market, received names like TW Zoom, sometimes with the addition of or referring to the fitted lens (35-70 or 35-80) or longest focal length (85 or 105), or a number.......... given by an overstrained technician just before dinner break?
 The data back versions have an additional QD in the name.

 Nikon TW Zoom 35-70 & TW Zoom 35-80 & TW Zoom 37-105